PrincetonUniversity/athena/CONTRIBUTING.md

 ```

 ### Pull requests
-When your changes are ready for submission, you may [open a new pull request to `master`](https://github.com/PrincetonUniversity/athena/pull/new/master) from a branch on either your fork or the main repository.
+When your changes are ready for submission, you may open a new pull request to `master` [from a branch on the main repository (Write access)](https://github.com/PrincetonUniversity/athena/pull/new/master) or from a branch on your private forked repository.
+For the latter, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
 Fill out the relevant sections of the [`PULL_REQUEST_TEMPLATE.md`](https://github.com/PrincetonUniversity/athena/blob/master/.github/PULL_REQUEST_TEMPLATE.md) to the best of your ability when submitting a new PR.

 We will discuss the proposed changes and may request that you make modifications to your code before merging.
 To do so, simply commit to the feature branch and push your changes to GitHub, and your pull request will reflect these updates.